colin-olito/SA-Hermaphrodites-wDemography/README.md

 ## An important note on data used in the study

-All empirical data used to parameterize the simulations for the *Mimulus gutattus* case study were taken directly from tables presented in previously published studies (i.e., no new data sets were generated or analyzed for this study).
-Details of how these published data were used in our study is presented in Appendix D of the main paper.
+All empirical data used to parameterize the simulations for the *Mimulus gutattus* case study were taken directly from tables and figures presented in previously published studies (i.e., no *new* data was generated for this study).
+Details of how these published data were used to parameterize our demographic model are presented in Appendix D to the main paper.
 The sources for the data can be found here:

 - Demographic rates were taken directly from Table 1 in *Peterson et al. (2017) New Phytologist 216: 956–957*. **Note** that this is a corrected version of the table presented in the original publication *Peterson et al. (2016) New Phytologist (2016) 211: 345–356. doi: 10.1111/nph.13971*.
-The specific parameters from Peterson et al. (2016) used in our simulations is provided in `./data/Peterson_2016_Data.csv`.
+The specific parameter values used in our simulations are provided in `./data/Peterson_2016_Data.csv`.

 - Selfing and inbreeding depression estimates were calculated directly from Tables 1 & 2 in *Willis (1993) Heredity 71:145—154*.
-The specific parameters from Willis (1993) used in our simulations is provided in `./data/Willis_1993_Data.csv`.
+The specific parameter values used in our simulations are provided in `./data/Willis_1993_Data.csv`.

-- inv6 selection coefficients were back-calculated from data presented in Figs. 2, 5, & 6 of *Lee et al. (2016) Genetics: 202, 1473–1484*.
-Our raw measurements were done in Powerpoint, and are provided as .pptx, .odp, and .pdf in the Dryad digital repository for this article [here](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).
+- inv6 selection coefficients were extracted from Figs. 2, 5, & 6 of *Lee et al. (2016) Genetics: 202, 1473–1484*.
+Raw measurements were performed in Powerpoint, and are provided as .pptx, .odp, and .pdf in the Dryad digital repository for this article [here](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).
 The resulting measurements are provided here in `inv6_Figure_Measurements.csv` and back-calculation to selection coefficients is performed in `inv6-selection-coefficients.R`, which is called by `.R/functions-Figs.R` during plotting.

 ## Contact & bug reporting